sagemath/trac_to_gh/Issue 7070.md

 # Issue 7070: tachyon 0.98beta.p9 ignores CC and uses gcc.
 Also uses -O6 which might be dangerous.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7070

 Original creator: drkirkby